This post may contain affiliate links. See my privacy policy for details.

 How to Make a Monte Cristo Sandwich

-I have been meaning to re-create the Disneyland Monte Cristo Sandwich delight since we got home from Disneyland but of course, I was waiting to write all about my experiences once the new site design was done.
+I have been meaning to recreate the Disneyland Monte Cristo Sandwich delight since we got home from Disneyland, but of course, I was waiting to write about my experiences once the new site design was done.

-- Make the sandwiches by layering a slice of Swiss cheese, then the 4 meat slices,
+- Make the sandwiches by layering a slice of Swiss cheese, then the four meat slices,

-then Swiss cheese, top with the remaining slice of bread. - Place a toothpick on each corner of the sandwich.
+Then, Swiss cheese is on top with the remaining slice of bread. - Place a toothpick on each corner of the sandwich.

-- Dip the whole sandwich in the batter, covering the surface completely and fry in
+- Dip the whole sandwich in the batter, covering the surface thoroughly, and fry in

 340 degrees Fahrenheit oil until golden. - Remove and drain on paper towels.